jhlagado/ASMOV/README.md

 ### Lexical Scoping

-In MINTY, variables have lexical scoping, meaning they are only accessible within the scope they are defined in.
+In ASMOV, variables have lexical scoping, meaning they are only accessible within the scope they are defined in.
 If a variable is defined inside a function, it is accessible only within that function's body.